KNUELLM/_LLM/readme.md

 [Principal Investigator] Professor Jin Eun Yoo

-This project has been supported by the National Research Foundation of Korea (NRF-2024S1A5C3A01042642; 2024-2027).
+This project has been supported by the National Research Foundation of Korea (Ministry of Education; NRF-2024S1A5C3A01042642; 2024-2027; KRW 537 million).

 # [Publications](./publications.md)
 ## IMPS(International Meeting of the Psychometric Society) 2026